-Table 1.0-A. EIR Summarv Matrix/Mitigation Monitoring Program ,
+Table 1.0-A. EIR Summarv Matrix/Mitigation Monitoring Program , 8 8 8

-Impact Category Impact/Threshold Mitigation Measure Impact After Mitigation Impact Category Impact/ I nresnold coatings and solvents with a VOC content lower than required under Rule 1113 to be utilized.
+Impact Category Impact/Threshold Mitigation Measure Impact After Mitigation Impact Category Impact/Threshold Mitigation Measurecoatings and solvents with a VOC content lower than required under Rule 1113 to be utilized.
 The construction contractor shall be required to utilize "Super-Compliant" VOC paints, which are defined in SCAQMD's Rule 1113.
 Construction specifications shall be included in the building specifications that assure these requirements are implemented.
-The specifications shall be reviewed by the City of Perris' Building Division for compliance with this mitigation measure prior to issuance of a building permit.
-MM Air 9: The developer shall comply with SCAQMD Rule 403.
-The developer shall provide the City of Perris with the SCAQMD-approved dust control plan, or other sufficient proof of compliance with Rule 403, prior to grading permit issuance.
-In order to reduce emissions related to diesel, VOC, and $NO_X$ emissions from project operation, the following mitigation measures shall be implemented: MM Air 10: All vehicles shall be prohibited from idling in excess of five minutes.
-MM Air 11: Loading bays shall be equipped with electrification, and/or auxiliary power units.
-MM Air 12: Roads and parking areas shall be paved.
-MM Air 13: The project shall post contact information outside the facility for the public to call if a specific air quality issue arises.
-MM Air 14: The project shall provide information about diesel particulate traps and alternative fueled off-road
+The specifications shall be reviewed by the Mitigation MM Air 14: The project shall provide information about diesel particulate traps and alternative fueled off-road

-Import Cotogowy Impost/Thusshold Mitigation Maggung Impact After Mitigation Impact Category Impact/Threshold Mitigation Measureequipment to all customers.
-In order to promote alternative fuels, and help support "clean" truck fleets, the developer/successor-in-interest shall provide building occupants and businesses with information related to SCAQMD's Carl Moyer Program, or other state programs that provide funding for cleaner than required heavy-duty engines and emission control devices, such as 2007 or Mitigation
+Impact Category Impact/Threshold Mitigation Measure Impact After Mitigation Impact Category Impact/Threshold Mitigation Measureequipment to all customers.
+In order to promote alternative fuels, and help support "clean" truck fleets, the developer/successor-in-interest shall provide building occupants and businesses with information related to SCAQMD's Carl Moyer Program, or other state programs that provide funding for cleaner than required heavy-duty engines and emission control devices, such as 2007 or After Mitigation Title 24, and reduce water use by 20 percent.
+Prior to issuance of any building permits, building plans shall include proof of these reductions.
+MM Air 16: The project shall be required to use recycled materials for at least 15 percent of construction materials.
+Regional materials that are extracted, processed, and manufactured regionally will also be required to account for 10 percent of the project.
+MM Air 17: The project shall be required to recycle and/or salvage at least 75 percent of non-hazardous construction and demolition debris by weight and volume.